 Affordability: Several residents of Idjwi earned less than US$ 1 a day.
 3G and mobile broadband is unaffordable for them

-The benefits of Internet connectivity and up-to-date information sharing can be delivered through innovative modes such as a public display system, in areas where access to Internet enabled devices is low.
+Public displays for up-to date information sharing can be useful in areas with low device usage – The benefits of Internet connectivity and up-to-date information sharing can be delivered through innovative modes such as a public display system, as in the case of Idjwi where there are fewer than ten computers for an island of about 300,000 residents.